-cycle of readings called a Lectionary.
+a Lectionary.
 These are lessons being heard in congregations from many denominations throughout the world on this day.
-The first reading is from the Hebrew Scriptures, which tell us the story of God's love and faithfulness to God's

-people from the

-just before Christ.
+The first reading is from the Hebrew Scriptures, which tell us the story of God's love and faithfulness to God's people from the beginning of time to just before Christ.